- Varicose veins are swollen blood vessels under your skin.

-Healthy leg veins have one-way valves to help blood flow up to the heart.
-They happen when the tiny valves in the vein become damaged or stop working.
+Healthy leg veins have tiny one-way valves to help blood flow up to your heart.
+Varicose veins happen when these valves in the veins become damaged or stop working.
 This causes blood to flow back down your leg and pool in your veins, stretching them.

-Blood that collects in varicose veins can leak into smaller blood vessels (capillaries), which enlarge and form ‘spider veins’.
+Blood that collects in varicose veins can flow backwards into smaller blood vessels called capillaries.
+These enlarge and form ‘spider veins’.

 - are pregnant or going through menopause